vittorioromeo/vr-game-checklist/README.md

 - [ ] My game allows controller-based turning to be completely disabled for players desiring a more immersive room-scale experience and to avoid accidental thumbstick presses.

+#### Left-Handed Support

+- [ ] My game allows switching the role of the left and right thumbsticks to support left-handed players.

 #### Teleportation

 - [ ] My game offers a teleportation locomotion mode. [^teleportation_bad]